 Handling the chief engineering duties is Alex Gross, a veteran producer and engineer of the Chicago music scene.
 Alex handles recording and mixing in the A room.
 He brings a wealth of experience from his years recording several of the area’s prominent artists.
 Early on in his career, Alex recorded a record rap album called Payroll 125; this solidified his reputation as an engineer in the local scene.
 The independent release sold well and featured a young producer named Kanye West.
 One of the album’s songs called “Never Change” was sold to Jay Z and subsequently re-released on “The Blueprint” record.
 Recently, Alex has worked on mixes for Atlantic Records, Warner Music Group, Universal Music, Greenskeepers, Crucial Conflict and Mexican superstars Patrulla 81.
 At the controls in Studio 11’s B room is Kris Anderson.
 Kris has quickly became a favorite among Studio clientele including Bump J, Shawnna and Yung Berg.
 Kris’s work can also be heard every week on the E! cable channel program, The Daily 10, where he mixes the celebrity highlights segment from rapper A-List.
 Managing the studios operations is Dan Scalpone, a longtime engineer, songwriter and gear broker in the local scene.
 Dan’s composing credits have earned voting rights with the Grammy society.
 Recently, Dan wrapped up co-writing the Vampire EP for the electronic pop group Greenskeepers released on OM records.

 Looking to future, the crew at Studio 11 continues to be a trusted partner for artist’s projects both local and national talent providing a full service operation to their clients.
-Take full adavantage as a local artist…The stars may never align so deeply.
+Take full adavantage as an artist…The stars may never align so deeply.